Our Guidance on EMPLOYING SKILLED WORKERS

 The renewal can be processed through your sponsorship management system account and will be subject to a fee.
 The Home Office has the right to see your documentation again as part of this process.

-HOW TO BECOME A TIER 2 SPONSOR
+HOW TO BECOME A SKILLED WORKER SPONSOR

-Tier 2 sponsorship is available to employers to hire skilled workers outside the UK when a search within the UK has been unsuccessful or specialist skills are required.
+Skilled Worker sponsorship is available to employers to hire skilled workers outside the UK when a search within the UK has been unsuccessful or specialist skills are required.

 You will also be expected to fulfil a number of sponsor duties.